drclcomputers/Shooter-Game/README.md

 cmd -> pip install ursina (recommended) Note: (use this command after you install Python 3.11)

 Official site -> https://www.ursinaengine.org/installation.html

+To run the game, download all the files in the same folder and run 'main.py'.

 Controls:
 - W, A, S, D - movement